kamailio/kamailio-wiki/tutorials/faq/main.md

 }
 ```

-???
-Why parts of From/To header appear many times?
+### Why parts of From/To header appear many times?

-!!!
-After doing header management operations, it can result that parts
+:page_with_curl: After doing header management operations, it can result that parts
 of From/To header are duplicated or the result is the concatenation of
 many values.
 That is related to previous question, because the changes
 are not applied immediately and updates to parts of headers are not a